 Full Financial Assessment

-When we have received all of the evidence required to support your application we will carry out an assessment of your financial information to make sure that you can afford to buy and sustain a share of the property.
-It is at this point that we also work out the share that you will be required to purchase.
-This part varies from buyer to buyer as it is based on their individual circumstances.
+When we have received all of the evidence required to support your application TMP will calculate the share that you will be required to purchase.
+This figure will vary from buyer to buyer as it is based on their individual circumstances.

-We carry out vigorous assessments to ensure we are allocating homes to people that can afford the initial purchase and sustain home ownership in the longer term.
-As a Charity and a Housing Association, many of our schemes are funded using grant money from the Government, therefore it is our duty to allocate homes wisely.
+We carry out vigorous assessments to ensure we are allocating homes to people that can afford the initial investment and sustain home ownership over the long-term.
+As a Charity and a Housing Association, many of our developments are funded using grant money from the Government, therefore it is our duty to allocate homes wisely.

 We would also recommend at this stage that you research what solicitor you would like to use and obtain an estimate fee for their work on your purchase.